Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

         * S = An array of strings \
           The mnemonic needed to restore the wallet in addition to a code indicating if the wallet was created or if it already existed.
         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
-            * The specified keyVaultPath is not a valid.
+            * The specified walletPath is not a valid.
-            * The specified keyVaultPath already exists but the specified password is invalid for this key vault
+            * The specified walletPath already exists but the specified password is invalid for this wallet
             * An I/O or database error that is unrelated to the parameters passed by the caller.
-            * The specified keyVaultPath is invalid for any other reason.
+            * The specified walletPath is invalid for any other reason.
-* ``` static openKeyVault ``` \
+* ``` static openWallet ``` \
-  Create a [KeyVault](#keyvault) object to access the wallet.
+  Create a [Wallet](#wallet) object to access the wallet.
 The wallet must already exist for this to succeed.
-This opened KeyVault is associated to a single CredentialSet
+This opened Wallet is associated to a single CredentialSet
     * *Parameters*
         * ``` password ``` \
           A string used to encrypt and decrypt wallet information